himathace/student-management-system/README.md

-🎓 Student Management System
+# 🎓 Student Management System

 This is a Student Management System built using C# and Windows Forms (WinForms).
 It allows administrators to manage student records easily through a graphical user interface.
 The application supports CRUD (Create, Read, Update, Delete) operations for student data and ensures a smooth and user-friendly experience.

-🔧 Features
+## 🔧 Features
-Add new students with full details
+- Add new students with full details

-Edit and update existing student information
+- Edit and update existing student information

-Delete student records
+- Delete student records

-View a list of all students in a tabular format
+- View a list of all students in a tabular format

-Search students by name or ID
+- Search students by name or ID

-Simple and clean Windows Forms UI
+- Simple and clean Windows Forms UI

-Data persistence using [e.g., SQL Server / SQLite / file storage]
+- Data persistence using sql server

-🛠️ Technologies Used
+## 🛠️ Technologies Used
-C#
+- C#

-.NET Framework / .NET (specify version, e.g., .NET 6.0)
+- .NET Framework / .NET (specify version, e.g., .NET 6.0)

-Windows Forms (WinForms)
+- Windows Forms (WinForms)

-microsoft sql server
+- microsoft sql server